welaika/wordless/rtfm/source/_pages/usage/rendering_pug.rst

 .. note::
     When you write your mixins, you decide what and how many arguments they will require.
-Validators aren't mandatory, but a useful and poweful tool you're free to use or not.
+Validators aren't mandatory, but a useful and powerful tool you're free to use or not.

 Visual components, given they accept arguments, are strictly dependent on data passed to them through arguments.
 This is true in any front-end development stack/scenario/framework.